Copywriter

 It is likely that as a copywriter progresses through their careers, they will specialise - for example, accumulating a portfolio in a specific niche such as health.
 With that said, being a generalist who can adapt to different niches can also be an advantage.

-At an level, a copywriter may work “in-house” (providing copy only for one business or organisation) or for an agency (who provide content to other businesses as a service).
 They may also become a freelancer or contractor, and an experienced copywriter with an entrepreneurial mindset may be able to start their own content agency.
+This path can offer massive upside, with potential for earning more, increased flexibility, working when you choose and much more!

 History of the profession